lukegdavies/adapt-tech-test/README.md

 ## Credits
 - [Laravel Documentation](https://laravel.com/docs/11.x/)

 This README provides a comprehensive overview of the project and instructions to get it up and running.
-If you have any questions or need further assistance, please refer to the Laravel documentation or reach out to the repository maintainer.
+If you have any questions or need further assistance, please reach out to me luke.g.d.davies@outlook.com